 The tertiary structure of protein definition is the arrangement of amino acid side chains in the protein.
 Generally, the information for protein structure is contained within the amino acid sequence of the protein itself.
 This important principle of biochemistry was first determined by the biochemist “Christian Anfinsen” in studies of the enzyme Ribonuclease.

 - Isoenzymes are Special Proteins with Catalytic activity.
 Why?

-Ribonuclease catalyzes a simple hydrolysis of ribonucleic acid.
+Ribonuclease catalyzes simple hydrolysis of ribonucleic acid.
 This is one of the classical examples of the tertiary structure of the protein.
 The native enzyme has 124 amino acids; 8 of these are cysteines, forming 4 disulfide bonds.

 When ribonuclease was treated with mercaptoethanol to destroy the disulfide bonds and urea to disrupt its secondary and tertiary structure of the protein, all enzymatic activity was lost.

-Anfinsen then slowly removed the urea and mercaptoethanol, then exposed the solution to air to re-oxidize the cysteine pairs to disulfides.
+Anfinsen then slowly removed the urea and mercaptoethanol, then exposed the solution to air to re-oxidized the cysteine pairs to disulfides.
 The renatured enzyme had full activity, leading to the conclusion that all the information required for the enzyme’s three-dimensional structure was present only in the linear sequence of amino acids it contained and that the active structure of the enzyme was the thermodynamically most stable one.

-The third type of structure found in proteins is called tertiary structure of the protein.
+The third type of structure found in proteins is called the tertiary structure of the protein.
 The tertiary structure is the final specific geometric shape that a protein assumes.
 This final shape is determined by a variety of bonding interactions between the “side chains” on the amino acids.